kousikaganesan/covid-19-tracker/README.md

 </p>

 <p align="center">
-    A real time application to track the COVID-19 cases around the world
+    A real time application to track the COVID-19 cases around the world.
+It acts as a portal for the public to keep track of the latest news development about the COVID-19, alongside collecting data for further analysis.
 </p>

 <p align="center">